rixx/books.rixx.de/data/reviews/katherine-addison/the-goblin-emperor/index.md

 plan:
   date_added: '2018-08-28'
 related_books:
+- book: lois-mcmaster-bujold/the-curse-of-chalion
+  text: Similar "thrown in at the deep end" political intrigue fantasy.
 - book: janusz-korczak/king-matt-the-first
   text: More lessons in how complex ruling is for unexperienced young kings.
 Much
     bleaker.